 I received this book for free from my own shelves in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-paranormal romance that was published by Kensington Books on March 29, 2016 and has 400 pages.
+paranormal romance in eBook edition that was published by Kensington Books on March 29, 2016 and has 400 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author which I have reviewed include The Mane Event, The Mane Event, The Mane Squeeze, The Mane Attraction, Beast Behaving Badly, Big Bad Beast, Here Kitty, Kitty!, Hunting Season, Pack Challenge, Go Fetch!, When He Was Bad, Everlasting Bad BoysS, Bear Meets Girl, Howl for It, Wolf with Benefits, The Unleashing
+Other books by this author which I have reviewed include The Mane Event, The Mane Event, The Mane Squeeze, The Mane Attraction, Beast Behaving Badly, Big Bad Beast, Here Kitty, Kitty!, Hunting Season, Pack Challenge, Go Fetch!, When He Was Bad, Everlasting Bad BoysS, Bear Meets Girl, Howl for It, Wolf with Benefits, The Unleashing, The Unyielding

 Second in the Call of Crows paranormal romance series revolving primarily around the Crows, women brought back from death by Skuld.
 Based in Los Angeles, the couple focus is on Jace Berisha, a Crow, and Danski “Ski” Eriksen, a Protector.